 The Wexler Family Judaic Studies Fellowship Fund in honor of David Noel Freedman

-Judaic Studies Fellowships
+Jewish Studies Fellowships

 Teaching assistantships are available in the Revelle College Humanities/Writing Program and in other writing programs and departments.
 Dissertation fellowships may be awarded to doctoral students at the dissertation stage of their studies.
 Funds are also available for support of travel to archaeological excavations.
 Students are also eligible for research-travel funds to other campus libraries of the University of California, as well as for grants that permit research in archives and libraries elsewhere.
 Students who deliver papers at scholarly conferences may also receive financial support for their participation.